andrewfhart/andrewfhart.github.com/_posts/2015-11-15-step-by-step-tic-tac-toe.markdown

 Step 4: Getting Input from the User
 ===================================

 According to our blueprint, the next unfinished task is the task of the "current player makes a move."
-As you think about this, you should realize that this step actually has to have two different implementations: the current player might be the user on one turn, and the computer on the next.
-Making a move has very different implementations depending on who our current player is.
+As you think about this, you should realize that this step actually has two different interpretations: the current player might be the user on one turn, and the computer on the next.
+Making a move has very different implications depending on who our current player is.
 How could we structure this portion of our program to account for this?
 One way would be to just write everything we need for both implementations right there, in the main loop.

 That would not be very clean, though, and it would make our main loop harder to understand.
 It would be much nicer if we could find a way to structure things so that "getting the next move" was a function.
-More specifically, since we want our functions to have good design, and that means making sure they do one thing, and only one thing, we probably want to have _two_ functions: one to ask for the next move from the user when it's the user's turn, and one to calculate the next move the computer should make when it's the computer's turn.
+We want our functions to have good design, though, and that means making sure each function does one thing, and only one thing.
+So in this case, we probably want to have _two_ functions: one to ask the user for the next move when it's the user's turn, and one to calculate the next move when it's the computer's turn.

-Since we already have `playerTurn` to tell us whose turn it is, something like this would be really nice:
+Since we already have the `playerTurn` variable telling us whose turn it is, something like this would be really nice:

 {% highlight c++ %}
 if (playerTurn) {